icon-bg

 Remote scanning via SMB

-In this method, the inspecting agent is downloaded to the remote computer and removed after the review is completed.
+In this method, the scan agent is downloaded to the remote computer and removed after the scanning is completed.
 While this approach minimizes the lingering footprint on the scanned system, it can potentially load the network when scanning a large number of computers regularly.

 Remote scanning via RPC